 Head Graphene 360+ Speed PRO Tennis Racquet

-Endorsed by Novak Djokovic, the Head Graphene 360+ Speed PRO Tennis Racquet is the heaviest of the racquets we reviewed.
+Endorsed by Novak Djokovic, the Head Graphene 360+ Speed PRO Tennis Racket is the heaviest of the racquets we reviewed.
 At 11.5 oz strung, it edges out the Wilson Blade for top honors.
-The heavier weight adds stability to the racquet, making it easier to control off-center shots and return hard-hit balls.
+The heavier weight adds stability to the racket, making it easier to control off-center shots and return hard-hit balls.

 The 360+ employs a very dense 18 x 20 string pattern.
 While typically dense string patterns favor control over spin, the 360+ allows for more than adequate topspin production.
 The weight complements the string pattern, making control the 360+’s top attribute.